calebzulawski/rfcs/text/0000-contextual-target-features.md

 ## RFC #3528
 [RFC #3528: Struct target features](https://github.com/rust-lang/rfcs/pull/3525) also proposes multiple monomorphizations for target features, by using a struct annotated with the enabled target features.

-The main improvement of this RFC over *struct target features* is that this design introduces a substantially simpler API that covers primarily the same use cases.
+The main benefit of this RFC over *struct target features* is that this design introduces a substantially simpler API that covers primarily the same use cases.

 RFC #3528 supports inheriting target features not from the caller but arbitrarily along the call stack.
 While potentially useful in rare circumstances, the vast majority of situations require the entire call stack below a function to have certain features enabled.